PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 > #### --no-optional.. ![](../info.png)
 > By default `restify` installs DTrace probes, this can be disabled during install with the --no-optional flag.
 Whilst DTrace is great not all systems support it which is why we have chosen to disable it in this example.
 You can find out more about dtrace here: http://dtrace.org/blogs/about/

 Now it's time to actually write our service.
-Using your favorite editor create a file `service.js` in the `adder-service` folder.
+Using your favorite editor create a file `service.js` in the `adderservice` folder.
 Add the following code:

 ```javascript
 var restify = require('restify')